Class AbstractDelegate<C extends JComponent>

 As a delegate to the underlying component, you can use this method to conveniently get the bounds of the component in the form of an immutableBoundsvalue object.
 The bounds consist of a location and a size which are relative to the component's parent.See

-- The bounds of the component.
+- The bounds of the component in scaling agnostic "developer pixel space".
 This is relative to the component's parent.

 -